 Obama is now allowing insurance companies to reissue their canceled policies for another year.
 But “Obamacare’s” problems have left Democrats vulnerable to an orchestrated assault by Republicans who six weeks ago were on the losing end of the government shutdown.

-In the Senate, several Democrats from battleground states have signed onto legislation to further weaken the health care law.
+Across the Capitol, several swing-state Senate Democrats have signed onto legislation to further weaken the health care law.
 Sponsored by Louisiana Sen. Mary Landrieu, who’s facing a tough re-election challenge, the bill would require insurance companies to permanently continue selling policies that the law deems substandard.
 Landrieu herself skipped an event with Obama earlier this month when he appeared at the Port of New Orleans.
 She said she had a long-standing engagement elsewhere in the state, which Obama lost last year by 17 points.

 Repairing the relationship between Obama and his allies may be as complex as fixing the website and health care law.
 Much rests on rebuilding trust with the public, a solid majority of which now opposes “Obamacare,” according to multiple polls.
 Both parties will be watching on Saturday to see whether the vast majority of those who try to sign up for policies on the website will succeed, as Obama has promised.
 Democrats have urged the administration to quit setting “red lines” like the Nov.
 30 deadline, that carry the risk of being broken.